x-i-f-r-a/Endeavor-docs/utilities.md

 ## Server Static Files

-Momentum will look for static files inside the `templates` folder inside app directory.
+Endeavor will look for static files inside the `templates` folder inside app directory.
 So put all files inside `templates` directory for serving it.

 ```text